 13. Depressed employees lose 27 workdays per year.

 According to Harvard University and its studies, depression costs employees time and money.
 We all know that depression can be a debilitating thing, and with the lack of mental health resources at work, it can really be a challenge to face.
-Harvard University’s study went on to show that people suffering from depression lose 27 days of work per year.
+Depression statistics show that people suffering from depression lose 27 days of work per year.

 These workdays break down to 18 days lost due to reduced productivity and nine due to sickness or personal days.

 14. 39% of all stressed workers blame heavy workload for workplace stress.